how to stop being clingy

 Do these behaviors sound familiar?

-If you constantly feel jealous or insecure in your romantic relationship, then you may actually suffer from an anxious attachment style, a fear of abandonment that is often rooted in your early childhood experiences or romantic experiences.
+If you constantly feel jealous or insecure in your romantic relationship, then you may actually have an anxious attachment style.
+This attachment style is rooted in a fear of abandonment that often stems from early childhood experiences or romantic experiences.

-These steps will show you how to stop being a clingy girlfriend and how to relax in a relationship instead.
+The following five steps will show you how to not be clingy and needy and instead learn how to be confident in a relationship.

 1. Analyze your deeper fear

 I truly believe that most of our behaviors are either inspired by faith or controlled by fear.
-And neediness, clinginess, and desperation are rooted in the fear of abandonment.
+And neediness, clinginess, and desperation are all rooted in the fear of abandonment and rejection.

 When you experience the loss of a loved one, maybe as a child, maybe in your past relationship it impacts your subconscious mind so much that you build different responses and patterns of how you attach to men in your romantic relationships as adults.